-TransCanada's network of more than 68,500 km (42,500 mi.) of wholly owned pipeline taps into virtually all major gas supply basins in North America.
+TransCanada's network of more than 68,500 km (42,500 mi.) of wholly owned and partially owned natural gas pipelines taps into virtually all major gas supply basins in North America.

 Wholly Owned Pipelines